swog/network/README.md

+# This readme is outdated: see client/cl_main.cpp, server/sv_main.cpp for client and server handling

 # network

 Nonblocking server and client with nonblocking console input for Windows.
 Originally a network system that was built upon as an example.